For urgent consular assistance call

 Full travel advice: Local contacts

-Terror attacks occur frequently in Somalia.
-Terror attacks can take place anywhere, at any time.
-Many recent attacks have targeted Somali government officials, foreigners and UN workers.
-Attacks have occurred in Mogadishu, Baidoa and Kismayo.
+Terrorist attacks occur frequently in Somalia, and can take place anywhere, at any time.
+Targets include Somali government officials, foreigners and UN workers.
+Recent attacks have occurred in Mogadishu, Beledweyne, Baidoa, Galkayo and Kismayo and have resulted in hundreds of fatalities and injuries.

-Mogadishu International Airport is a high-priority target because of the large numbers of Westerners there.
-Terrorists have targeted aircraft and airports.
+Aden Adde International Airport is a high-priority target because of the large number of foreigners present.

 Deadly attacks against government targets, including buildings, are common.

-Westerners and people working for international organisations and the Africa Union Mission in Somalia (AMISOM) are also targets.
+Foreigners and Somalis working for international organisations and the African Transition Mission in Somalia (ATMIS) are also targeted.

-Many attacks involve multiple explosions, car bombs and armed gunmen.
+Attacks could involve explosions, car bombs and armed gunmen.

 Somalia isn't safe.
 It doesn't have an effective police force.

-Don't travel to Somalia, or leave Somalia as soon as possible.
+Do not travel to Somalia.
+If you're already there, leave Somalia as soon as possible.

-If, despite our advice, you decide to stay:
+If, despite our advice, you decide to stay, you should:

 Terrorism is a threat worldwide.